-The Master Fund, has adopted the following investment restrictions which apply at the time of investment:
+The Master Fund has adopted the following investment restrictions which apply at the time of investment:

-- the portfolio will be diversified geographically with an emphasis on 20 regions set out in the investment policy; - the maximum net aggregate exposure (i.e. the sum of all collateral invested less reinsurance recoverable) in any one zone (each zone being defined by a combination of geography, peril and occurrence) will not exceed 35 per cent. of the Master Fund's NAV; - the net probable maximum loss (i.e. net of (a) reinsurance recoverable, (b) net unearned premiums on loss impacted contracts and (c) any reinstatement premiums receivable) from any one catastrophe loss event at the one in one hundred year return period will not exceed 25 per cent. of the Master Fund's NAV; - the net probable maximum loss (i.e. net of (a) reinsurance recoverable, (b) net unearned premiums on loss impacted contracts and (c) any reinstatement premiums receivable) from any one earthquake loss event at the one in two hundred and fifty year return period will not exceed 25 per cent. of the Master Fund's NAV; - no more than 20 per cent. of the Master Fund's NAV will be invested in any one catastrophe-linked contract or security (in the case of quota share or stop loss agreements, the analysis looks through to the underlying reinsurance contracts); and - the Master Fund will not invest in contracts or securities with a premium of less than 5 per cent. of the limit exposed to a single event, except that it may do so indirectly through quota share or stop loss agreements.
+- the portfolio will be diversified geographically with an emphasis on 20 regions set out in the investment policy; - the maximum net aggregate exposure (i.e. the sum of all collateral invested less reinsurance recoverable) in any one zone (each zone being defined by a combination of geography, peril and occurrence) will not exceed 50 per cent. of the company's NAV:

+- the net probable maximum loss (i.e. net of (a) reinsurance recoverable, (b) net unearned premiums on loss impacted contracts and (c) any reinstatement premiums receivable) from any one catastrophe loss event at the one in one hundred year return period will not exceed 35 per cent. of the Company's NAV; - the net probable maximum loss (i.e. net of (a) reinsurance recoverable, (b) net unearned premiums on loss impacted contracts and (c) any reinstatement premiums receivable) from any one earthquake loss event at the one in two hundred and fifty year return period will not exceed 35 per cent. of the Company's NAV; and - no more than 20 per cent. of the Company's NAV will be invested in any one catastrophe-linked contract or security (in the case of quota share or stop loss agreements, the analysis looks through to the underlying reinsurance contracts).